-We are currently investigating potential biocontrol agents for 15 invasive plants mainly for the US and Canada, and for one invasive in New Zealand.
+We are currently investigating potential biocontrol agents for 16 invasive plants mainly for the US and Canada, and for one invasive in New Zealand (lesser calamint).
 Project highlights include:

-- Release approval was also finally granted for the gall forming weevil Rhinusa pilosa to control yellow toadflax in the U.S..
-A quarantine rearing facility has been established at Montana State University for planned releases in spring 2019.
+- In 2018, approval was finally obtained to release the gall forming weevil Rhinusa pilosa to control yellow toadflax in the U.S., and first releases were conducted in June 2019 in Montana.

 Lesser calamint is an aromatic perennial herb that has been introduced to New Zealand from Europe.
 Currently present on the east coast of the North Island, lesser calamint is considered an emerging weed; it is affecting desirable pasture species and having negative economic impacts.
 CABI is conducting field surveys and searching for natural enemies from lesser calamints area of origin in Europe that could be introduced in New Zealand as biological control agents.

 European hawkweeds are invasive in North American pastures, where mechanical methods of control are difficult and ineffective.
 Chemical control with broad-spectrum herbicides is not selective and relatively expensive, with the weed often recolonising untreated pastures.
 Insects that feed on hawkweeds in Europe have been studied as potential biological control agents for North America since 2000.
 Two agents have been released in Canada – the gall wasp Aulacidea subterminalis in 2011 and the hoverfly Cheilosia urbana in 2017.